Nathaniel Adams — Board Member

-As founder and Music Director of Calliope, Julia delights in an opportunity to lead musicians from a variety of Boston area choruses and orchestras.
+As founder and Music Director of Calliope, Julia delighted in the opportunity to lead musicians from a variety of Boston area choruses and orchestras.
 Having worked with several of these organizations previously in the capacity of vocal and performance coach, familiarity with the passion of their members inspired the dawn of Calliope.
-Since graduating from Boston University with a BFA in vocal performance, she has received a Master's Degree in Musicology from Brandeis University, and is currently pursuing a doctorate in Historical Musicology from Boston University.
-She teaches voice throughout the Boston area, substitutes as conductor for local organizations, and regularly teaches, publishes, and presents on various musicology topics.
+She earned a BFA in vocal performance from Boston University, a Master's Degree in Musicology from Brandeis University, and a PhD in Historical Musicology from Boston University.
+She taught voice throughout the Boston area, substituted as conductor for local organizations, and regularly teaches, publishes, and presents on various musicology topics.

 Yanko Sheiretov — Board Member